sararselitsky/tDRmapper/README.md

   b.
 For the pre-tRNA sequences, the “family” names consist of 6 parts, “pre-W-X-Y-Z.n”.
 This reflects the same naming scheme described above in (a), but with the prefix “pre” and the suffix “.n”.
 The “.n” refers to the number of pre-tRNAs from the W-X-Y mature tRNA family that have the identical pre-tRNA sequence.
 From among those with the identical pre-tRNA sequence, the largest “Z” is chosen for the “family” name.
 For example, the pre-Gly-TCC-2-5.4 sequence accounts for four pre-tRNAs with identical sequence.
 The family members included under this name are pre-Gly-TCC-2-2, pre-Gly-TCC-2-3, pre-Gly-TCC-2-4, and pre-Gly-TCC-2-5.

-2. The second component of the tDR name indicates the size of the tDR. tDRmapper determines the primary tDR associated with a parent tRNA by counting the number of positions in the tRNA that have >50% coverage (where coverage at a position is defined as the percent of all reads mapping to the tRNA at that position).
+2. The second component of the tDR name indicates the size of the tDR (refer to above figure). tDRmapper determines the primary tDR associated with a parent tRNA by counting the number of positions in the tRNA that have >50% coverage (where coverage at a position is defined as the percent of all reads mapping to the tRNA at that position).
 If the primary TDR sequence is <41 nts and =>28 nts, it is defined as a tRNA-half (tRH), and if it is >14 nts and <28 nts, it is defined as a tRNA-fragment (tRF).

-3. The last component of the tDR name indicates the region in the mature or pre-tRNA from which the read is derived.
+3. The last component of the tDR name indicates the region in the mature (a, above) or pre-tRNA (b, above) from which the read is derived.

   a.
 For the tDRs derived from mature tRNAs, we use a generalized tRNA secondary structure (Methods).
 First we determine if a read is derived from the 5’ or 3’ end of the tRNA.
 If not, then we assess whether it overlaps the D-loop, anti-codon loop (A-loop), or T-loop by at least one nucleotide.
 Details are provided below: